 For Align-Pilates news and offers:

-How to Choose the Right Pilates Reformer for Your Studio: 6 Key Factors to Compare
+How to Choose the Best Pilates Reformer for Studio?

-In this guide, we break down the six key factors every studio owner or Pilates professional should consider when comparing reformer models.
+In this guide, you will find the six key factors every studio owner or Pilates professional should review when comparing reformer models.

-The frame is the backbone of the reformer, and its material directly affects the equipment’s durability, aesthetics, and weight.
+The frame is the base of the reformer, and its material affects durability, appearance, and overall weight.

 1. Frame Material and Build Quality